Rithik57/PaddyDiseaseClassification/README.md

 3. pandas
 4. numpy

-Terminal command to run application in a browser
+Terminal command to run the application in a browser
 ```
 streamlit run app1.py
 ```